orsinium-labs/deferred-import/README.md

 # deferred-import

-Lazy import and install on demand Python packages
+Lazy import and install on demand Python packages.

+1. Package will be loaded only when you use it in the first time.
+Deferring it makes module loading much faster.
+1. If module is missed, the package will be automatically installed.
+It allows to make some project dependencies optional and install them on demand.

+## Installation

 ```bash
 python3 -m pip install --user deferred-import